mlcommons/ck/README.md

 Collective Knowledge (CK) is an open-source, community-driven, light-weight, plugin-based and technology neutral framework and repository for low-level knowledge management and exchange.

-It is intended to help users organize, describe, preserve, cross-link, find, share, exchange and reuse any code and data as reusable components with unified API.
+It is intended to help users organize, describe, preserve, cross-link, find, share, exchange and reuse any code and data as reusable Python-based components with unified API and JSON-based schema-free meta-description.

-CK helps users gradually organize their files (code and data) locally into cross-linked entries with DOI-style UIDs, simple and unified API (through CK modules written in Python), and JSON-based, schema-free and extensible meta-description, thus protecting them from continuous changes in the system.

-These entries can be transparently indexed and searched by third-party ElasticSearch tool, shared via GIT and connected together as LEGO(R) into pipelines (workflows) to quickly and collaboratively prototype various research ideas, replay past experiments, and take advantage of powerful third-party statistical analysis and big data predictive analytics tools including R and SciPy.
+All components can be transparently indexed and searched by third-party ElasticSearch tool, shared via GIT and connected together as LEGO(R) into pipelines (workflows) to quickly prototype various research ideas, replay (reproduce) past experiments, and take advantage of powerful third-party statistical analysis and big data predictive analytics tools including R and SciPy.